stark1tty/SedMob/docs/reference-data.md

 # Reference Data

 Gneisswork ships with pre-seeded geological classification data that populates dropdown menus throughout the application.
 This data is inserted on first run if the reference tables are empty.
+The default reference data is fully compatible with the standard symbol libraries used in [SedLog](https://sedlog.rhul.ac.uk/) (Zervas et al., 2009), ensuring that CSV exports can be visualized directly without custom symbol setup.

 Source: `sedmob/seed.py`